Duberdicus

-Duberdicus or Duberdico, is a lusitanian theonym, in the cultural area of Lusitania (in the territory of modern Portugal).
-It has historically been assumed that this was a water god, but Alarcão 2009 disagrees with this assertion (as well as several other alleged cases of water deities in the Lusitanian sphere) and assumes that it is a theonym associated with a specific fortress.
+Duberdicus or Duberdico, is a Lusitanian theonym, in the cultural area of Lusitania (in the territory of modern Portugal).
+It has historically been assumed that this was a water god, but Jorge de Alarcão disagrees with this assertion (as well as several other alleged cases of water deities in the Lusitanian sphere).
+He assumes that it is a theonym associated with a specific fortress.